DIMO-INC/dimo-wiki/Intro-To-The-Knowledge-Graph.md

 [Jobs] | ![Jobs](/jobs.png =50x) | Groups of [tasks] that can be bundled together and fulfilled by [people] according to a job offer [deal].
 [Interfaces]| ![Interface](/interface.png =50x) |[People] interact with [Functions] through [Interfaces], which are combinations of [devices] and [functions].
 -->

+## Rules of Thumb - Building a [Project]

+**Start with a goal, pull up a template: **
+We have templates available for: RFI/RFPs, Internal Presentations, Client Presentations, Industry Maps

+- Every [Function] should be linked to at least one [org] and [project]

 ## Navigating the Graph - Types and Tags
 All DIMO Knowledge Graph objects are organized by [type] and [tag].